 Exercise and physical activity boost the production of the feel-good hormones serotonin and dopamine, which can help ease some of the symptoms associated with Adderall withdrawal.
 Exercise also allows you to get some much-needed fresh air and Vitamin D, improving your mood even further.

-Alcohol, nicotine, caffeine, and other stimulants can worsen your withdrawal symptoms.
+Alcohol, nicotine, caffeine, and other substances can worsen your withdrawal symptoms.
 They can likewise promote stress and anxiety.
 Thus, they’re best avoided during recovery.

 If you can’t cut out caffeine from your diet, alternate between decaf and regular, then gradually taper off regular coffee.